-His parents, Thomas and Florence, named him after the Irish nationalist revolutionary Robert Emmet, but added an extra “t.”
+His parents, Thomas and Florence, named him after the Irish nationalist revolutionary Robert Emmet, though many contemporary sources called him "Emmett" with an extra "t".
 Thomas came from Ireland.
 Florence was born in Pennsylvania, but of an Irish immigrant father and a Pennsylvania mother.
 Thomas must have done well earlier in life, or inherited wealth, because he shows up in the United States census as without an occupation and with the designation “own income.”
-The couple had at least six children – Frank, Jeannette, Joseph, Thomas, John, and the youngest, Robert Emmett McCann.
+The couple had at least six children – Frank, Jeannette, Joseph, Thomas, John, and the youngest, Robert Emmet McCann.
 Jeannette became a music teacher, while the others found work as a steward in a club, a shipfitter, a clerk in a gas office.
-And Emmett played baseball for almost his whole life.
+And Emmet played baseball for almost his whole life.

 He was born in Philadelphia on March 4, 1902.
 He died young, not long after turning 35.
 As far as we have been able to determine, McCann was not a relative of baseball pitcher and contemporaneous minor-league manager (and later scout) Gene McCann or of lightweight championship boxer Billy McCann.